wikimedia/wikimedia-developer-portal/src/get-help/about.md

 title: About
 ---

-The Wikimedia Developer Portal is a central entry point for Wikimedia technical documentation, created by the Wikimedia Foundation Developer Advocacy Team.
-This site currently in development.
+The Wikimedia Developer Portal is a central entry point for [Wikimedia](https://wikimediafoundation.org/) technical documentation, created by the Wikimedia Foundation Developer Advocacy Team.
 For more information about the project and to share your feedback, visit [mediawiki.org](https://www.mediawiki.org/wiki/Special:MyLanguage/Developer_Advocacy/Developer_Portal).
 For technical documentation about the portal and its implementation, see [the docs on Wikitech](https://wikitech.wikimedia.org/wiki/Developer_Portal).

 ## Image credits